Skip to content

 Level 1 decomposes mif-docs into four black boxes:

-• skills/ — 37 genre skills (the four Diataxis quadrants, arc42-arch-doc, c4-model-diagram, google-design-doc, engineering, adr, rust-rfc, python-pep, changelog, sre-runbook, playbook, prd, feature-spec, ai-architecture-doc, the three Kiro skills, five scholarly/scientific-writing genres, six regulated/compliance-report genres, four research/market-intelligence genres, and two business-communication genres — see skills by purpose for the full grouping) plus 3 substrate skills (mif-frontmatter L1–L3, ears-acceptance-criteria, mif-validate) and doc-set-planner (engine plus the diataxis, ai-spec, kiro, and architecture recipes).
+• skills/ — 38 genre skills (the four Diataxis quadrants, arc42-arch-doc, c4-model-diagram, google-design-doc, engineering, adr, rust-rfc, python-pep, changelog, sre-runbook, playbook, prd, feature-spec, ai-architecture-doc, the three Kiro skills, five scholarly/scientific-writing genres, six regulated/compliance-report genres, four research/market-intelligence genres, one business-planning genre, and two business-communication genres — see skills by purpose for the full grouping) plus 7 substrate skills (mif-frontmatter L1–L3, ears-acceptance-criteria, mif-validate, mif-corpus, mif-provenance, svg-charts, mif-to-pdf) and doc-set-planner (engine plus the diataxis, ai-spec, kiro, and architecture recipes).
 Each genre ships good-l1.md, good.md, bad.md, and evals/evals.json.

 • scripts/ — the deterministic tooling: mif-validate, mif-convert (emit-jsonld | emit-markdown | roundtrip), hydrate-schema, hydrate-ontology, validate-ontology, validate-plugin, check-exemplars, and planner-check.